triforkamsterdam/BrightCenterSDK/README.md

 [self presentViewController:studentPickerController animated:YES completion:nil];
 ```

-NOTE: When asked for a username and password, use "leraar" and leave the password field empty.

 As you can see it assigns the controller (self) as the delegate.
 For this to work you have to conform to the `BCStudentPickerControllerDelegate` protocol as follows:

 ```objective-c